beave/meer/doc/source/configuration.rst

 email
 ~~~~~

-This option controls Meers ability to record decoded alert email to the ``email``
+This option controls Meer's ability to record decoded alert email to the ``email``
 SQL table.
 If "email" is detected within the EVE/JSON  and the ``email``
 decoder is enabled (controlled in the ``meer-core``),  then it will be recorded
 to the ``email`` SQL tables.
 This is not to be confused with the ``smtp`` table.